ros-drivers/phidgets_drivers/README.md

 Drivers for various [Phidgets](https://www.phidgets.com) devices.
 This package includes:

-* `phidgets_api`: a package which downloads and builds the Phidgets C API from phidgets.com (as an external project).
-It also implements a C++ wrapper for the C API, providing some base Phidget helper functions and various classes for different phidget devices.
+* `libphidget22`: a package which downloads and builds the Phidgets C API from phidgets.com as an external project.

+* `phidgets_api`: a package that implements a C++ wrapper for the libphidgets22 C API, providing some base Phidget helper functions and various classes for different phidget devices.

+* `phidgets_msgs`: a package that contains custom messages and services for interacting with the nodes.

 * ROS 2 nodes exposing the functionality of specific phidgets devices: